Inc. vs LLC: Similar post-formation compliance obligations

 Whether you choose a corporation or an LLC, you will have to appoint and continually maintain a registered agent in your formation state and in every other state where your company is qualified to do business.

-A registered agent is an individual or a company appointed to receive and forward service of process and certain official communications from the state such as its annual report form.
-Service of process is the delivery of court documents — in particular, the summons that tells your company it’s being sued and by whom, the reason why and for how much.
+A registered agent is an individual or a company appointed to receive and forward service of process and certain official communications from the state such as annual report notifications.
+Service of process is the delivery of court documents - in particular, the summons that informs that your company it’s being sued and by whom, the reason why, and for how much.

 Inc. vs. LLC: Different management structures